Special routes of U.S. Route 441: Lady Lake–Belleview alternate route

 A U.S. Route 441 Alternate (US 441 Alternate) around Lake Weir, from Lady Lake to Belleview existed until 1980.
 This was also concurrent with US 27 Alternate, and today is a bi-county maintained segment of SR 25.
 Prior to 1960, the 441 Alternate and 27 Alternate routes were the main U.S. 441 and U.S. 27 between Belleview and Lady Lake.
 By 1960, the main highways were re-routed onto a direct line between Belleview and Lady Lake.
 See map below.

 This map of the Cross Florida Barge Canal includes evidence of Alternate US 441 around Lake Weir.

 The former US 27 Alternate/US 441 Alternate begins on the west side of US 27/US 441 as Oak Road across the street from a gated community.
-It immediately curves north, where it passed under a bridge that carries US 27/US 441, with no other access to its parent route besides Fennell Boulevard, which is across the street from another gated community.
+It immediately curved north, where it passed under a bridge that carried US 27/US 441, with no other access to its parent route besides Fennell Boulevard, which is across the street from another gated community (the bridge was removed in the early-2020s).
 The road runs east of The Villages as it crosses the Lake–Marion county line, where it straightens from northwest to north, and then curves more towards the northeast before County Road 42 in Weirsdale.

 North of Weirsdale, the road served as the main route along the east shore of Lake Weir, although it's not always the closest road to the lake.
 It turns straight north as it enters Eastlake Weir, and continues to run along the lake curving west along the north side as it enters Ocklawaha, where it serves as both the southern terminus of County Road 464C (Southeast 135th Avenue), and later the southeastern terminus of County Road 464.
 After passing near Lake Weir Seaplane Base, the road heads northwest again just before the intersection with Southeast 119th Court.
 Closer to Belleview, the road encounters the eastern terminus of County Road 25A, and later merges with Southeast 110th Street Road.
-After this the road enters the Belleview city limits and intersects SR 35 (County Road 35), where it briefly becomes SR 25 and immediately crosses the CSX Wildwood Subdivision, part of the CSX S-Line.
+Entering the Belleview city limits, the route intersects SR 35 (County Road 35), where it briefly becomes SR 25 and immediately crosses the CSX Wildwood Subdivision, part of the CSX S-Line.
 The former US 27 Alternate/US 441 Alternate terminates at US 27/US 301/US 441 at the intersection with the eastern terminus of County Road 484.